-We operate a 36 megawatt biomass power generation plant (the "Mackenzie Power Plant") in Mackenzie, British Columbia, located adjacent to our Site I Mackenzie Mill.
+We operate a 36 megawatt biomass power generation plant (the "Mackenzie Power Plant") in Mackenzie, British Columbia, located at the site of our Mackenzie Mill.
 The Mackenzie Power Plant's output capacity is in excess of 230 gigawatt hours ("GWh") of electricity per year.
 We have executed an electricity purchase agreement ("EPA") and a related load displacement agreement ("LDA") with the British Columbia Hydro and Power Authority ("BC Hydro").
-Under the EPA, we agreed to supply a minimum of approximately 200 GWh of electrical energy annually to BC Hydro over a 20-year term for a fixed price and under the LDA, we agreed to supply the energy requirements of our Mackenzie operations over the same 20-year term.
+Under the EPA, BC Hydro agreed to purchase approximately 200 GWh of electrical energy annually over a 20-year term for a fixed price, and under the LDA we agreed to supply the energy requirements of our Mackenzie operations over the same 20-year term.